Early Years Foundation Stage: Foundation Stage 1 and Foundation Stage 2

 Through careful planning and organisation of the learning environment, FS teachers and assistants ensure that every child has the opportunity to succeed academically and socially.
 Self-esteem and confidence are nurtured so that children become active learners.
 Through the introduction of the ‘Golden Rules’ a caring community is created where pupils learn to care for themselves, others and the school environment.
 This is a significant time for our pupils since the foundations are being laid upon which the rest of their education will build.

-Stimulating resources to support learning
+Stimulating resources to support learning.

-FS pupils enjoy a large, bright open-plan area equipped with colourful furnishings and stimulating resources.
+FS pupils enjoy a large, bright open-plan area equipped with natural resources and stimulating resources.
 The classroom learning hub is supported by an engaging courtyard just outside.
 This area is focused on providing opportunities for learning through play.
 Pupils can choose from different areas including art, reading, construction, imaginative play, bikes and trikes, sand play, language games, mathematics games and more.
 Bathroom facilities are adjacent to the learning space.